 Tortilis Camp is named after the flat-topped, umbrella thorn tree, the Acacia Tortilis, and embraces a hill in one of Amboseli’s areas of Acacia Tortilis woodland.
 Located in a private conservancy bordering the national park, game drives, walks, sundowners and bush meals take place both inside the national park and in the conservancy, where guests enjoy exclusivity.

 The tents are all spacious, with king or twin beds and elegant en suite bathrooms.
-There is a main lounge, bar and dining area, all exquisitely built with natural materials and thatched roofs, with magnificent views of Kilimanjaro.
-The Private House and Family Tent are located slightly separate to the main camp, upon the hill where they share a pool and enjoy magnificent views of Kilimanjaro.
+There is a main lounge, bar and dining area, all exquisitely built with natural materials and thatched roofs.
+The Private House and Family Tent are located slightly separate to the main camp, upon the hill where they share a pool.

 Tortilis Camp was one of the first eco-lodges of its size, and is very proudly 100% solar.
 Guests can rest assure they are leaving a minimal footprint during their stay.